DragonKnight0522/DragonKnight0522/README.md

 ## Hey 👋,

 ### Glad to see you here!
 I am a Software Engineer with a passion for creating innovative and user-friendly websites.
-Proficient with + 8 years of full stack and blockchain solutions developing experiences and programming languages.
+Proficient with + 8 years of full stack solutions developing experiences and programming languages.
 Experienced in collaborating with cross-functional teams to deliver high-quality projects within deadlines.
 Committed to staying updated with the latest industry trends and continuously improving skills to provide exceptional web solutions.

 <br/>

 ### My Job
-- ❓ Ask me about anything related to Blockchain and Full Stack technologies
+- ❓ Ask me about anything related to Web development technologies

 - ⚡ Fun fact: I keep night shift swithed on at all times.